The detailed steps of installing Home Assistant Operating System on Ubuntu

 ifconfig

-Mark the adapter name, eno1, enp1s0..
+Mark the network interface, eno1, enp1s0..

-Create a netplan yaml file as:
+Create a netplan yaml file in the /etc/netplan/ directory with the following content.

 # This is the network config written by 'subiquity'